grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    ![Empty dashboard state](/media/docs/grafana/dashboards/empty-dashboard-10.2.png)

-1. In the modal that opens, do one of the following:
+1. In the dialog box that opens, do one of the following:

    - Select one of your existing data sources.
    - Select one of the Grafana's [built-in special data sources][].